REPAIRING LIVES

 Repairing lives and restoring families of Northwest Arkansas citizens who are imprisoned or who have been released.

-Our goal is to increase access to the foundational needs of men and women coming from incarceration to Northwest Arkansas.
-Each of these items is key to a successful life but limited for those with a criminal record.
+Our goal is to increase access to the foundational needs of men and women coming from incarceration in Northwest Arkansas.
+Each of these items is key to a successful life but is limited to those with a criminal record.
 We come alongside our clients to connect those in need to the services that will help them successfully transition back into society.
 Our focus is on stable housing, eliminating food insecurities, improving access to employment and increasing job retention, assisting in acquiring personal identification, increasing access to mental and physical wellness services, and reducing substance abuse dependencies.

 OUR